Group27-embedded/Social-distancing-arduino-project/README.md

 ##oneMeterRuleSystem library created by group 27 for emebedded system project
-##OneRuleMeterSystem.ino contains main
+##OneRuleMeterSystem.ino contains void setup and loop

-###Folder Src contains oneMeterRuleSystem.h and OneMeterRuleSystem.cpp
+##Folder Src contains oneMeterRuleSystem.h and OneMeterRuleSystem.cpp
-##For better understanding of code look at files in folder Src
+##For better understanding of code look at files in folder Src first